-A professional academic advising staff offers students and faculty comprehensive programs tailored to the needs of students at distinct developmental stages, including programs for first-year and transfer students and students who have not declared a major, as well as comprehensive orientation programs, early intervention programs, coordination of academic standing and assistance to students on academic probation, tutoring and writing assistance, service learning, international student advising and support to students enrolled in the HEOP and AHANA programs, and C-STEP.
+A professional staff of student success coaches offers students and faculty comprehensive programs tailored to the needs of students at distinct developmental stages, including programs for first-year and transfer students and students who have not declared a major, as well as comprehensive orientation programs, early intervention programs, coordination of academic standing and assistance to students on academic probation, tutoring and writing assistance, service learning, international student advising and support to students enrolled in the HEOP and AHANA programs, and C-STEP.

-The purpose of academic advising and support is to help Le Moyne students succeed in college by connecting them with faculty and programs that enable them to create meaningful relationships within and outside the classroom, while enhancing their intellectual, social and personal development.
+The purpose of the Student Success Center is to help Le Moyne students succeed in college by connecting them with faculty and programs that enable them to create meaningful relationships within and outside the classroom, while enhancing their intellectual, social and personal development.

 Pre-fall Enrollment – Advising for first-year students begins prior to the first day of classes.
 Once students choose Le Moyne College, they receive Heading to the Heights, a First-year Student Guide, and access to an Online Advanced Registration System (OARS) that prepares them for a one-day “Summer Welcome” where they will meet an academic advisor in their major, complete their fall course schedule and take placement tests.
 This pre-college program is designed to acquaint students and their parents primarily with the academic aspects of the first-year experience.

 First-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Student Success Center.
 The student’s first-year advisor should be considered a primary mentor and is critical in helping the new student develop the skills necessary to make valuable decisions throughout their academic career and in their major.
 Frequent interaction between first-year advisor and student is essential, especially in the first semester.